Apartments

 Setbacks at roof level

-Setbacks should not simply be used as a method of achieving additional height, should generally be applied on all sides of the building and the materials used should generally match those used on the rest of the building.
-Cladding solutions should be avoided.
+Setbacks should not simply be used as a method of achieving additional height.
+Setbacks should generally be applied on all sides of the building and the materials used should match those used on the rest of the building.
+Cladding solutions to set backs at roof level all too often result in a poor appearance, however, where the design approach and quality of the materials used are of the highest quality, cladding materials can sometimes offer an appropriate solution.

 Applicants should demonstrate in their submission how this element of the code has been complied with.